YOUR VOTE: Washington, D.C.

 Voter ID Laws:

-- D.C. does not require proof of residence to vote, but some polling places require an ID to enter the facility.
+- Washington, D.C. requires a valid picture ID to register to vote for the first time.
+D.C. does not require proof of residence to vote, but some polling places require an ID to enter the facility.

 Accepted Credentials: